AdrianAntico/AutoQuant/README.md

 <code>AutoDataPartition()</code> is designed to achieve a few things that standard data partitioning processes or functions don't handle.
 First, you can choose to build any number of partitioned data sets beyond the standard train, validate, and test data sets.
 Second, you can choose between random sampling to split your data or you can choose a time-based partitioning.
 Third, for the random partitioning, you can specify a stratification columns in your data to stratify by in order to ensure a proper split amongst your categorical features (E.g. think MultiClass targets).
 Lastly, it's 100% data.table so it will run fast and with low memory overhead.

-##### **DT_GDL_Feature_Engineering()** and **Partial_DT_GDL_Feature_Engineering()**
-<code>DT_GDL_Feature_Engineering()</code> Runs in the background of AutoLagRollStats().
-It builds autoregressive and moving average features from target columns and distributed lags and distributed moving average from independent features distributed across time.
-On top of that, you can also create time between instances along with their associated lags and moving averages.
-This function works for data with groups and without groups.
-100% data.table built.
-It runs super fast and can handle big data.

-<code>Partial_DT_GDL_Feature_Engineering()</code> Runs in the background of AutoLagRollStatsScoring().  is for generating the equivalent features built from DT_GDL_Feature_Engineering() for a set of new records as rapidly as possible.
-I used this to create the feature vectors for scoring models in production.
-This function is for generating lags and moving averages (along with lags and moving averages off of time between records), for a partial set of records in your data set, typical new records that become available for model scoring.
-Column names and ordering will be identical to the output from the corresponding DT_GDL_Feature_Engineering() function, which most likely was used to create features for model training.

 </p>
 </details>